 Stone House Farm is already nationally famous for their Jersey Girl cheese (which has been served everywhere from the U.S. Open to the White House.)
 But they’re locally beloved for their pancake breakfasts, served right in their maple syrup sap house.
 Thousands of folks drive to Stone House Farm every season to chow down right next to the giant wood-fired evaporator that’s boiling down the sap for next weekend’s pancakes.

 Most weekends you’ll find John’s father Harold manning the door, along with a few other of John’s sisters, nieces & nephews helping out with the packed tables.

-We’ll be honest…it’s tough for us to come up with many reasons to visit Sharon Springs during the coldest months of the year… but…this is the only time of year you can get a famous Stone House Farm breakfast.
-Cuz the pancake batter only pours while the sap is running…and that’s only between February and April.
+We’ll be honest…it’s tough for us to come up with many reasons to visit Sharon Springs during the coldest months of the year… but…if you’ve only been here in summer, you’re missing out on one of our best kept secrets.

 Check out more photos below and plan your trip now.
 We’ll tell Harold to give you a seat next to the evaporator.
 (It’s the warmest place in Sharon Springs.)